top of page

 with Ammon Lam and Ryan Lewis (Link)

-Employer-sponsored healthcare insurance is a significant component of labor costs.
-We examine the causal effect of health insurance premiums on firms’ employment, both in terms of quantity and composition, and their technology investment decisions.
-To address endogeneity concerns, we instrument for insurance premiums using idiosyncratic variation in insurers' losses, which is plausibly exogenous to their customers who are employers.
-Using Census micro data, we show that following an increase in premiums, firms reduce employment.
-Relative to higher-skilled coworkers, lower-skilled workers are more likely to be laid off and remain unemployed for two years following the shock.
-Firms also invest more in information technology, potentially to substitute for labor.
+Employer-sponsored health insurance is a significant component of labor costs.
+We examine the causal effect of health insurance premiums on firms’ employment and employment outcomes of low- versus high-income workers.
+To address endogeneity concerns, we instrument for insurance premiums using idiosyncratic variation in insurers' recent losses, which is plausibly exogenous to their customers who are employers.
+Using Census microdata, we show that following an exogenous increase in premiums, firms reduce employment.
+Lower-income workers become more likely to be separated from their jobs, become unemployed, experience a large earning reduction upon job separation, and be part-time (ineligible for health insurance benefits).

 with Abhishek Bhardwaj and Saptarshi Mukherjee (Link)

-The collateralized loan obligation (CLO) market has grown drastically, with the amount outstanding rising from $100 Billion in 2005 to $650 Billion in 2020.
-We examine the effect of investors' demand on new CLO deal formation as well as on corporate borrowing and investment.
-We do so by using detailed data from insurance companies, which are the largest group of CLO investors.
+65% of syndicated term loans are now securitized and ultimately funded by CLO investors.
+Presumably, with loans securitized and distributed to a large number of investors, borrowing firms are not only insulated from shocks to banks but also from idiosyncratic shocks to nonbank investors in CLOs.
+We provide evidence that, due to concentrated capital and sticky relationships, the CLO market exposes firms to shocks that are idiosyncratic to insurance companies, which are the largest group of CLO investors.
 We present three main findings.
-First, when insurers experience favorable operating cash flows, they are more likely to invest in CLO deals, especially deals by CLO managers that they previously invested with.
+First, when insurers experience favorable cash flows, they are more likely to invest in CLO deals, especially deals by CLO managers that they previously invested with.
 Second, when CLO managers are more exposed to insurers' favorable cash flows through past relationships, they are more likely to launch new CLO deals.
-Third, among borrowing firms, those more affected (through CLO managers) are more likely to receive new loans, as well as increase leverage and investment.
-Our results imply that investor demand affects CLO deal formation, as well as corporate borrowing and capital structure decisions.
-We also present evidence that insurers' aggregate demand for CLOs, proxied by their cash flows, is important for the growth of the CLO market segment that is exposed to insurers through past relationships.
+Third, among private borrowing firms, those more affected (through sticky relationships with CLO managers) experience drops in spreads on new loans.
+Such firms are more likely to take new loans, as well as increase their employment and the number of establishments.
+Our results imply that substantial frictions exist in the loan securitization market that cause firms to be exposed to idiosyncratic investor shocks.

 Select Work In Progress